Trademark infringement: solicitors acting in pursuit & defence of registered infringement & passing off claims in the London & UK regional courts

 Trademark laws attach primary importance to the origin function of brands although increasingly recognition is given to their guarantee and advertising roles.

-United Kingdom (UK) law offers two main forms of brand protection:
+United Kingdom (UK) law offers 2 main forms of brand protection:

 Registration is not compulsory but has the following advantages:

-- Registration is prima facie proof of the claimant's entitlement to the mark.
+- Registration is initial proof of the claimant’s entitlement to the mark.

 - Registration may be obtained before using the mark safeguarding any pre-launch investment.